Top 8 Bodybuilding Myths Debunked

 This post is solely dedicated to exposing the myths and lies that have survived through the bodybuilding ages.

 These myths are blasphemy to us lifters who’ve been around the block and attained a high bodybuilding IQ.
-Despite bro-scientists claiming such myths to be true, the reality is we were pumping iron whilst they were still in diapers.
+Despite bro-scientists claiming such myths to be true, the reality is that we were pumping iron while they were still in diapers.

-The problem with ignorance/naivety in bodybuilding is that it decreases knowledge.
-A lack of understanding can hinder a gym bro’s progress; or comprehension of what’s possible for them to achieve.
+The problem with ignorance or naivety in bodybuilding is that it decreases knowledge.
+A lack of understanding can hinder a gym bro’s progress or comprehension of what’s possible for them to achieve.

-We’ll be setting the record straight, cutting through all the BS in the industry; enabling you to enhance your bodybuilding IQ by the end of this article.
+We’ll be setting the record straight, cutting through all the nonsense in the industry, and enabling you to enhance your bodybuilding IQ by the end of this article.

 - 1 8 Bodybuilding Myths

-- 2 1 – It’s Impossible to Stay Ripped Year-Round
+- 2 Myth 1: It’s Impossible to Stay Ripped Year-Round

-- 3 2 – You CANNOT Build Muscle and Burn Fat at the Same Time
+- 3 Myth 2.
+You Cannot Build Muscle and Burn Fat at the Same Time

-- 4 3 – Clean Bulk Prevents Fat Gains
+- 4 Myth 3: Clean Bulk Prevents Fat Gains

-- 5 4 – Everyone is on Steroids
+- 5 Myth 4: Everyone is on Steroids or PEDs

-- 7 6 – You Need to Eat Healthy to Get Lean
+- 7 Myth 6: You Need to Eat Healthy to Get Lean

-- 8 7 – You Need to Lift Heavy to Build Muscle
+- 8 Myth 7: You Need to Lift Heavy to Build Muscle

-- 9 8 – All Hollywood Actors Are Juicing
+- 9 Myth 8: All Hollywood Actors Are Juicing

 8 Bodybuilding Myths